UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_09.md

 ```out
 dict_items([('Special K', 4), ('Lucky Charms', 7), ('Cheerios', 2), ('Wheaties', 3)])
 ```

-Since each key-value pair has 2 elements in it, we need 2 specify 2 variables for each item in `cereal.items()` - One for the `key` in this case the cereal name, and one for the value - the cereal stock total.

 ``` python
 cereals = {'Special K': 4, 'Lucky Charms': 7, 'Cheerios': 2, 'Wheaties': 3}